scriptNarwhal/OpenSim_With_LibLSLCC/README.md

-The interface can now provide MethodInfo objects pertaining to where a script Delegate for module method was generated from when it was registered.
+The interface can now provide MethodInfo objects pertaining to where a script Delegate for a module method was generated from when it was registered.

 ```C#